Slesa/launchy/Launchy_VC7/ReadMe.txt

 .
 Why does Launchy crash when started up quickly?!

 Bug Fixes:
-1) Unicode support in the ini file!
-Yay :)
 2) Spelled 'translucency' correctly for the skin ini file :p
 3) Fixed up/down keys bringing forward a dropdown when no options are available
 4) Explicit check for equality in sorting rather than partial match, otherwise usage wins